icerpc/icerpc-docs/pages/docs/slice/encoding/encoding-only-constructs.md

 ## Variable-length size

 A variable-length size is a non-negative integer encoded on 1 or 5 bytes.
 Its range is 0 to 2^31 - 1 inclusive.
 As its name suggests, it is often used to represent a size.
-The Slice1 encoding often encodes sizes and other non-negative integers as a variable-length size.

 A value between 0 and 254 can be encoded on 1 byte or 5 bytes.
 A value between 255 and 2^31 - 1 is always encoded using 5 bytes.

-With the 1-byte encoding, the byte holds the value as-is.
+When encoding on a single byte, the byte holds the value as-is.
 With the 5-byte encoding, the first byte is set to 255 and the remaining 4 bytes hold the value encoded as an int32.

 In general, a Slice encoder should encode a value on a single byte when this value is 254 or less.
 It's however ok for a Slice encoder to encode a small value on 5 bytes; a Slice decoder must decode such a value properly.
 For example, `7`